git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 *[Business Requirement to API Endpoint is collaborative]*
 2) Simple easy to use tool set.
 *[All capabilites are visual, drag-drop and easy to understand]*
-3) Simple easy to use tool set. *[All capabilites are visual, drag-drop and easy to understand]*
-4) Faster Time to Market.
+3) Faster Time to Market.
-*[Concept to Delivery using initiutive tools for multiple personas (Integration Expert, Business Analyst,Citizen Developer]*
+*[Concept to Delivery using initiutive tools for multiple personas]*
-5) Strong Open Source Integration.
+4) Strong Open Source Integration.
 *[build on GoLang,Export/Run node.js,Swagger Defs....]*